royfactory/royfactory.github.io/content/posts/ai/2025-06-26-what-is-scikit-learn.md

 ---
+ShowToc: true
-categories: ai
+categories: [ai]
-image: /img/blur-background-1680x1050-spectrum-electromagnetic-4k-901-1.jpg
 date: 2025-06-26
 description: Scikit-learn, often imported as `sklearn`, is one of the most popular and powerful **machine learning libraries in Python**.
 It provides a wide range of tool...
+draft: false
+image: /img/blur-background-1680x1050-spectrum-electromagnetic-4k-901-1.jpg
 keywords: AI tutorial, ML algorithms, ai, artificial intelligence, data science, deep learning, is, learn, machine learning, machine-learning, model-selection, neural networks, python, scikit, sklearn, supervised-learning, unsupervised-learning, what
-tags: ai machine-learning sklearn python supervised-learning unsupervised-learning model-selection
+tags: [ai, machine-learning, sklearn, python, supervised-learning, unsupervised-learning, model-selection]
 title: What is Scikit-Learn (sklearn)?
-ShowToc: true
-draft: false
 ---

 # What is Scikit-Learn (sklearn)?

 Scikit-learn, often imported as `sklearn`, is one of the most popular and powerful **machine learning libraries in Python**.
 It provides a wide range of tools for building, training, and evaluating models—from simple regression to advanced ensemble techniques.